tigerabrodi/Raveny/README.md

 <br>
 `REACT_APP_API_ID=YourApiIdFromEdamam`
 <br>
-The second key is the API key from https://developer.edamam.com/edamam-docs-recipe-api, there you need to create an account in order to get your API key.
+The key and id come from https://developer.edamam.com/edamam-docs-recipe-api, there you need to create an account in order to get your API key and id :stuck_out_tongue_closed_eyes:.

 ## Tools